Compare performance, boot space, consumption and price in one view.

-The Kia Niro (SUV) is powered by a Full Hybrid or Plugin Hybrid engine and comes with a Automatic transmission.
-In comparison, the Subaru Forester (SUV) features a Petrol MHEV engine and a Automatic gearbox.
+The Kia Niro (SUV) comes with a Full Hybrid or Plugin Hybrid engine and Automatic transmission.
+In comparison, the Subaru Forester (SUV) features a Petrol MHEV engine with Automatic transmission.

-When it comes to boot capacity, the Kia Niro offers 451 L, while the Subaru Forester provides 509 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 171 HP of the Kia Niro or the 150 HP of the Subaru Forester suits your needs better.
+When it comes to boot capacity, the Kia Niro offers 451 L, while the Subaru Forester provides 508 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 171 HP of the Kia Niro or the 136 HP of the Subaru Forester suits your needs better.

 The Kia Niro presents itself as a versatile and eco-friendly SUV, blending a stylish design with advanced hybrid technology.
 Its spacious interior offers comfort and practicality, making it ideal for both city driving and longer journeys.
 With a focus on efficiency and sustainability, the Niro is a compelling choice for environmentally conscious drivers.